-PSYC 5040: Statistical Methods Applied to Psychology: 3 credits measures applicable to socio-psychological problems.
+PSYC 5040: Statistical Methods Applied to Psychology: 3 credits

 In this course, students will evaluate the basic principles of scientific methods and data statistical analysis related to psychology.
-Furthermore, they will apply procedural implementation techniques to descriptive and inferential statistics. they will use statistical reasoning to calculate basic
+Furthermore, they will apply procedural implementation techniques to descriptive and inferential statistics.
+Finally, they will use statistical reasoning to calculate basic measures applicable to socio-psychological problems.